gallegogt/mailchimp-rs/README.md

     * ✅ Start an automated email

     * **Queue**
-      * 🔘 View queued subscribers for an automated email
+      * ✅ View queued subscribers for an automated email
-      * 🔘 View specific subscriber in email queue
+      * ✅ View specific subscriber in email queue
+      * ✅ Add a subscriber to a workflow email

   * **Removed Subscribers**
     * 🔘 Remove subscriber from a workflow